numisveinsson/numisveinsson.github.io/_pages/about.md

 Hobbies include history, traveling, growing plants and cooking with friends.
 Outside the lab, I find joy in exploring history, jet-setting to new destinations, nurturing green life, and whipping up culinary wonders with friends.
 Life's an adventure, and I'm here for it all!
+Outside the lab, I enjoy exploring history, traveling, gardening, and cooking with friends.